TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 > I'd like to clarify on a few points here.
 Why did we create an EFK Stack, when we had Prometheus and Grafana deployed already?
 Prometheus and Grafana help you with the "what" factor, the metrics. that is what is happening in your system, what is the state of the health of your application at this point of time.
 EFK is more of a logging suite, It is used for collecting, aggregating and analysing log data, they provide context and detail into why something happened in your system, More like a narrative, providing insights into your system's behaviour

-Both are complementary --> a powerful combination of comprehensive logging and monitoring suite
+Both are complementary --> a powerful combination of comprehensive logging and monitoring suite Through Metrics, you'll get to know about "what" the problem is, in the system.
+Details and Context around the "root-cause" of the problem can be known through detailed logs, -- Specific error message, status codes etc

+> It provides for a holistic observability, enhanced troubleshooting, and a better incident response post occurence of an event

+### _More on the EFK Manifests:-_

+1 - `namespace.yaml` :- Applying this manifest would create a namespace `efklog` for the EFK stack components.